-1. As part of the installation (mechanical connection to projector and electrical initiation), perform electrical and logical marriage with the projector SPB.
+- 1. As part of the installation (mechanical connection to projector and electrical initiation), perform electrical and logical marriage with the projector SPB.
 Electrical connection integrity between the Link Decryptor Block and the projector SPB shall be monitored 24/7.
-Should the integrity of the connection be broken, log the event and require a re-installation process before becoming active again.

-Breaking of the LDB/projector SPB marriage shall not zero the LDB SPB long-term identity keys (RSA private keys).

-- 2. Perform content link decryption, and pass the decrypted streaming image to the appropriate circuitry inside the projector SPB. - 3.
+Should the integrity of the connection be broken, log the event and require a re-installation process before becoming active again. - Breaking of the LDB/projector SPB marriage shall not zero the LDB SPB long-term identity keys (RSA private keys). - 2.
+Perform content link decryption, and pass the decrypted streaming image to the appropriate circuitry inside the projector SPB.
+Link Decryptor Blocks shall be designed so as to not to perform link decryption functions unless married to a projector SPB. - 3.
 Respond to the Security Manager's (SM's) initiatives in establishing a Transport Layer Security (TLS) session and Link Decryptor Block authentication.
 Maintain this session until commanded to terminate. - 4.
 Link Decryptor Blocks (LDBs) shall not establish security communications with more than one SM at a time. - 5.
 The LDB shall contain a UTC time reference clock which is battery backed and operative for time stamping log events under powered and un-powered conditions.
 The LDB shall communicate time information with the SM using standardized Intra-Theater Messaging. - 6.
-Respond to SM "status" queries, and other Intra-theater Messages (ITMs) and SM commands as necessary to support SM behavior requirements.

-- 7. Accept and store link decryption keys, and associated parameters, provided by the SM.
+Respond to SM "status" queries, and other Intra-theater Messages (ITMs) and SM commands as necessary to support SM behavior requirements. - 7.
+Accept and store link decryption keys, and associated parameters, provided by the SM.
 The LDB shall have the capacity to store at least 16 key/parameter sets. - 8.
 Purge LD keys upon expiration of the SM designated validity period, SM "purge" command, Link Decryptor Block SPB tamper detection, break of projector LDB SPB electrical connection, or change in TLS network parameters suggestive of an attack or equipment substitution. - 9.
 Record security event data for logging under both powered and un-powered conditions.
 Assemble logged information into standardized log records per Section 9.4.6.3 Logging Subsystem.
-If the LDB provides logging support for the projector SPB via a marriage connection per Section 9.4.3.6.1 Item 3, then the LDB shall provide such logging support 24/7 under both powered and un-powered conditions. - 10.
+The LDB shall support all logging functions of the projection system by providing 24/7 log recording support and storage of all log records associated with the projection system. - 10.
 Monitor Link Decryptor Block SPB physical security protection integrity 24/7.
-In the event of intrusion or other tamper detection, terminate all activity, log the event, and zero all Critical Security Parameters (see Section 9.5.2.6 Critical Security Parameters and D-Cinema Security Parameters).
+In the event of intrusion or other tamper detection, terminate all activity and zero all Critical Security Parameters (see Section 9.5.2.6 Critical Security Parameters and D-Cinema Security Parameters).
+Do not purge log records.